 I pressed the flight attendant call button, which was blue, with a little icon of a smiling face.
 The lamp above me blinked, and it made a short tone, a tone that matched the chord of the engine perfectly.

 The flight attendant came from the front of the cabin.
 She was short and slender, perfectly plane-proportioned, in a trim gray jacket and skirt.
-Her hair was ink-black and cropped close in a neat pixie cut.
-Over it, she wore a net of sparkling silver links.
+Her hair was ink-black and over it she wore a net of sparkling silver links.
 She looked like a queen in exile.

 She leaned in across the empty seats, smiled, and said something in a language I didn’t understand.
 It wasn’t even a language I recognized.
 It sounded like a mix of Japanese, Russian, and crickets.
 I gaped.